Guidap/BQueue/README.md

 }
 ```

-Inject by the service declaration and use 'calls':

-Now you just have to execute the worker:listen command to execute the queued worker:
+Now you just have to execute the worker:listen command to execute the queued workers:

 ```sh
 $ php bin/console worker:listen